eastmaels/steemblog.github.io/_posts/account/justyy/2018-08-28_ilovecoding-the-steemrebloggerservice-supports-blacklist-tags-and-automatic-voting.md

 - - -

-This page is synchronized from the post: [@ilovecoding - The SteemRebloggerService supports BlackList Tags and Automatic Voting](https://steemit.com/@justyy/ilovecoding-the-steemrebloggerservice-supports-blacklist-tags-and-automatic-voting)
+This page is synchronized from the post: ['@ilovecoding - The SteemRebloggerService supports BlackList Tags and Automatic Voting'](https://steemit.com/@justyy/ilovecoding-the-steemrebloggerservice-supports-blacklist-tags-and-automatic-voting)